artofimagination/game-of-evolution/README.md

 * **Settings** - allows to configure the simulation
      - _Sensors_ - the user can select one or more sensors.
 Only the selected ones will be used during the genome generation
      - _Actions_ - the user can select one or more actions.
 Only the selected ones will be used during the genome generation
+     - _Select All_ - allows the user to select every sensor and action at once
      - _Update_ - Sensor action changes will apply ony if Update is pressed.
 This also will reset and restart the simulation
 * **Challenges** - challenges selector.
 When a new challenge is selected the simulation and analytics will restart.